Kenya Airways, Alitalia Sign Codeshare Deal

-Kenya Airways and Alitalia, the largest airline in Italy, have entered into a codeshare partnership to offer their customers more travel options at their hubs in Nairobi and Rome.
+Italian largest airline Alitalia and Kenya Airways have entered into a codeshare partnership to offer their customers more travel options at their hubs in Nairobi and Rome.

 The move is aimed at enhancing connectivity by providing customers with a one-stop seamless travel experience from Rome.

-"Similarly, Kenya Airways will expand its offer to Italy and Europe by placing its 'KQ' flight code on Alitalia's services from Rome to 16 Italian domestic destinations," Kenya Airways said in a statement on Monday.
+"Similarly, Kenya Airways will expand its offer to Italy and Europe by placing its 'KQ' flight code on Alitalia's services from Rome to 16 Italian domestic destinations," said a statement from Kenya Airways on Monday.

 Alliance